loosewheel/lwdrops/readme.txt

 An on_destroy handler is also supported, called when:
 *	a dropped item is about to be destroyed (permanently removed from the world)
 *	when the pulverize command is used.
-*	when an item is destroyed with creative inventory trash.
+*	when an item is destroyed with Minetest Game creative inventory trash.
 *	when an item is destroyed with unified_inventory trash.
 *	when the unified_inventory Clear inventory is used.
 *	when an item is destroyed with i3 inventory trash.